Professor and Dean,

 HUM 594 Scholarship as Public Practice

 My research interests fall into several broad categories: American studies, cultural studies, queer studies, critical race studies, and interdisciplinary and public scholarship.
 My first book, Sentimental Bodies: Sex, Gender, and Citizenship in the Early Republic (Princeton UP), focused on the intersection of these fields in the specific context of the late eighteenth- and early nineteenth-century United States.
 In 2007, I co-edited (with Glenn Hendler) Keywords for American Cultural Studies (NYU Press) and co-developed an interactive website that extends its inquiries: Keywords for American Cultural Studies.
-An update of this book is in progress.
+A second, expanded edition of the book and website appeared in 2014.
 My current scholarship expands on this research in various ways.
 I am working on two books: Sex, Panic, Nation (University of Chicago Press) and New Formations of Cultural Studies: Collaboration, Practice, Research.

 Sentimental Bodies: Sex, Gender, and Citizenship in the Early Republic.
 Princeton: Princeton UP, 1998.